Zirias/dos2ansi/README.md

   and the color palette to verify appearance on your terminal
-* Parses a subset of [SAUCE](https://github.com/radman1/sauce) metadata useful for MS-DOS text files, which is used to set some defaults (screen width, blinking mode and codepage) and can also be displayed
+* Parses a subset of [SAUCE](https://github.com/radman1/sauce) metadata useful for MS-DOS text files, which is used to set some defaults (screen width, blinking mode and codepage) and can also be displayed or individual fields queried in a machine-readable format

 ## Test mode